 Restaurants get it, but why don’t more online entrepreneurs get it?

-BBC ran a story a few months ago in which they catalogued one of the biggest surprises in the social tech world — Facebook’s $19bn buyout of WhatsApp.
-Yeah, that’s a little bigger than the billion dollar purchase of Instagram that we used to be surprised about.
+BBC ran a story a few months ago in which they cataloged one of the biggest surprises in the social tech world — Facebook’s $19 billion buyout of WhatsApp.
+Yeah, that’s a little bigger than the billion-dollar purchase of Instagram that we used to be surprised about.

 The point of the article wasn’t the price tag, though.
 The point was the surprise.
 The article related this gem: